 Site and Soil On-site Sewage Management Hazard Class confirmed by the designer/installer?
-Assessment Site and soil assessment undertaken in accordance with Section 2.3.1 of this DAF (High Hazard Procedure) and documented in a Wastewater Management Report by a suitably qualified consultant.
-System Selection and Sizing Water balance and annual nutrient calculations undertaken in accordance with Section 6 to size a range of suitable land application systems for a range of design wastewater loads.
-EMA's must be Constructability Tange of suitable land application systems for a range of design wastewater loads.
-Livin s must be shown on subdivision plans that are capable of containing land application areas plus reserve (where applicable).
-Where consolidated lots contain <4,000 m 2 Useable Land and/or Setbacks Not Achieved Cumulative Completion of a Cumulative Impact Assessment in accordance with Section 2.7 of this DAF and the Impacts GTCC On-site Sewage Technical Manual.
-Outcomes must demonstrate achievement of targets set - out in Table 2-14.
+Site and soil assessment undertaken in accordance with Section 2.3.1 of this DAF (High Hazard Assessment Procedure) and documented in a Wastewater Management Report by a suitably qualified consultant.
+System Selection and Sizing Water balance and annual nutrient calculations undertaken in accordance with Section 6 to size a J range of suitable land application systems for a range of design wastewater loads.
+EIVIA's must be Constructability shown on subdivision plans that are capable of containing land application areas plus reserve (where applicable).
+Where consolidated lots contain <4,000 m 2 Useable Land and/or Setbacks Not Achieved Cumulative Impacts Completion of a Cumulative Impact Assessment in accordance with Section 2.7 of this DAF and the GTCC On-site Sewage Technical Manual.
+Outcomes must demonstrate achievement of targets set out in Table 2-14.